 Professor Stewart has been music director of the Health & Wellness Community Orchestra (a collaboration with Front Range Community College) since it was founded in 2008.
 In 2013, she was honored with the “Outstanding Service Award” by the CSU College of Liberal Arts for her work with this ensemble.
 The mayor and City Council of Fort Collins declared February 20, 2018 to be “Leslie Stewart Day” in recognition of the orchestra’s 10th anniversary season.

-Previous academic posts include Old Dominion University where she served as Assistant Professor of Violin and Director of Orchestral Activities beginning in 2000 and received the Most Inspirational Faculty Member awards from the College of Arts and Letters in 2006.
-She has also served on the faculties of Christopher Newport University and the Governor’s School for the Arts (both in Va.), Chowan College in N.C., and Dominican College of San Rafael in Calif.
+Previous academic posts include Old Dominion University where Ms. Stewart served as assistant professor of violin and Director of Orchestral Activities beginning in 2000 and received the “Most Inspirational Faculty Member” award from the College of Arts and Letters in 2006.
+She has also served on the faculties of Christopher Newport University and the Governor’s School for the Arts (both in Virginia), Chowan College in North Carolina and Dominican College of San Rafael in California.

 An active guest conductor and clinician, Ms. Stewart has worked with numerous youth symphonies, honor orchestras, and community symphonies throughout the United States, as well as in Germany, Scotland, and Brazil.
 She has also taught masterclasses in violin, chamber music and conducting at the Vietnam National Music Conservatory in Hanoi.